AAA3A-AAA3A/AAA3A-cogs/docs/cog_embedutils.rst

 About this cog:
 ---------------

-Create, send, and store rich embeds, from Red-Dashboard too!
+Create, send, and store rich embeds, from Red-Web-Dashboard too!

 ---------
 Commands: